bug400/lifutils/INSTALL.md

 Windows:

-There are installer exe file to safely install the LIFUTILS.
-Download the appropriate 32 or 64 bit version of the installer file follow the instructions below.
+There is an MSI installer file to safely install the LIFUTILS on Windows 10/11.
+There is no 32bit version any more.
+The installer only allows an installation for the current user and modifies/sets the PATH and LIFUTILSXROMDIR environment variables.
+The package can be removed in the "Apps and Features" section in the Windows Settings.
+The changes to the environment variables are then reset.

-* Uninstall any previous installed version of the lifutils before installing a new version.
+Since there is no longer a Start Menu entry for lifutils, it is recommended that you create a link to the file

-* A 32 bit version of the lifutils will not install on a 64 bit windows
+     C:\Users\<your username>\AppData\Local\Programs\lifutils\doc\readme.html

-* you may choose a system-wide installation or an installation only for the current user.
-A system-wide installation requires administrator privileges.
+on the desktop in order to access the documentation.

-* You may choose to modify the PATH variable and set the LIFUTILSXROMDIR environment variable.
-This is not needed if you call the lifutils from the "lifutils prompt" in the start menu.
+**WARNING**

-* It is recommended to uninstall lifutils from the legacy "programs and features" control panel.
-Uninstalling from the "apps and features " control panel (Windows 10) requires to enter administrator credentials even for a local installation.
+Version 2.0.1 had to switch to the Microsoft msiexec installer to ensure that lifutils can continue to be installed securely.
+This means that an automatic upgrade from version 2.0.0 and earlier is not possible.
+You must therefore manually uninstall all existing installations (both system-wide and local) before version 2.0.1 can be installed.